Code-Institute-Submissions/MS2-Classified-Records/README.md

 ## Testing on Different Browsers

 ## Code Validation
+### HTML
+HTML was validated using the [W3 Markup Validation Service](https://validator.w3.org/)

+The following issues were flagged by the validator:
+Error:
+Attribute "type" not allowed on textarea elements

+Warnings:
+"type" attribute unnecessary for javascript resources

+These attributes were removed from index.html to rectify the errors.

+### CSS
+CSS was validated using [Jigsaw](https://jigsaw.w3.org/css-validator/)

+Errors and warnings returned related to external resources (e.g Bootstrap, Fontawesome).

+### JavaScript
+[JS Hint](https://jshint.com/) was used to test JavaScript code.

 ## User Stories

+1. As a new user I want to know **where** the business is located:
+New users can find the store location by clicking on the Contact Us link in the navbar.
+The info can also be accessed by manually scrolling down the page.

+2. As a new user I want to know the store's **opening hours** and how to **contact** the store:
+New users can find the store opening hours and contact info by clicking on the Contact Us link in the navbar.
+The info can also be accessed by manually scrolling down the page.

+3. As a user I want to see what **latest releases** the store has in stock:
+Latest releases can be found by clicking the New In link in the navbar
+By clicking on one of the Discogs links in the navbar, Contact Us section or footer, the user can find out what records the store is currently selling online.

+4. As a user I want to be able to contact the store to enquire about the **availability** of records:
+By clicking the Contact Us link in the navbar the user is brought to the contact form where they can submit queries
+The store's phone number is also in this section

+5. As a user I want to be able to **order and/or buy records** through the website To order a record a user can use:
+- Contact Form
+- Links to Social media to submit order via the users preferred social media channel
+- Navigate to the store's contact info and contact the store via telephone
+- The website cannot currently handle payments / sales - this is a planned feature for the future

+6. As a user I want to find the store's **social media channels** and interact with them Users can find links to the store's social channels by clicking on the Social dropdown menu in the navbar, or by accessing the links in the footer.

 ## Deployment
 The site is hosted on [GitHub Pages](https://dermot-k.github.io/MS2-Classified-Records/).